 We thoroughly appreciate how tough it is to find accurate gear advice, and that’s one of the main reasons we built CleverHiker.
 We live for outside experience, and we take these patterns very seriously.
-Here are some of the ideas you can trust us:
+Here are some of the ideas you can trust:

 - Our selections are independent and based on particular occasions.

-- We’ve logged over 10,000 trail miles and examine outdoor facilities for a living.
+- We’ve logged over 10,000 trail miles and examined outdoor facilities for a living.

 - We check and field analyze every product we promote, which is sadly not the design.

 - We move to industry commerce shows to learn about future product modifications.

 - We continually update our models when new products launch.

 - We use our recommendations as if they were for our family and friends.

 - We’re lifelong followers, and we’re always public to practical judgment.
 If you think we’ve desired a product or got something wrong, we’d like to hear your feedback.